4 Wedding Dress Alterations Tips

 Once you’ve found the princess ball gown or sleek and chic dress of your dreams, chances are you’ll have it altered.
-While this can seem like a lengthy and costly process, there are ways to properly navigate it to reduce stress and ensure that your dress looks exactly how you intended it to!
+While this can seem like lengthy and costly, there are some wedding dress alterations tips to help properly navigate the process to reduce stress and ensure that your dress looks exactly how you want it to!

 1. Anticipate alterations.

-Unless you’re extremely lucky or you have a custom gown, you’re probably going to need them.
+Unless you are extremely lucky or get a custom gown, chances are you’re going to need them.
 Budget between $400 and $700, and keep in mind that some fabrics, like charmeuse and chiffon, may be more expensive to tailor, while lace and linen are less so.

 "You can splurge on a pricey dress, but if it's not altered properly it won't look any better than a gown that's a tenth of the cost," Terry Hall, former fashion director of New York City's Kleinfeld Bridal, told Brides.com.